 In addition to the custodial sentence, an offender may be ordered to pay hefty fines of up to $10,000.
 This reflects the seriousness with which California law treats residential burglary offenses.

-Importantly, the structure doesn’t need to be occupied at the time of the crime for it to qualify as first-degree burglary – merely entering an inhabited building with the intent of theft or commitment of a felony is sufficient.
+Importantly, the structure doesn’t need to be occupied at the time of the crime for it to qualify as first-degree burglary – merely entering an inhabited building with the intent of theft or committing a felony is sufficient.

 The consequences extend beyond jail terms and fines; repercussions such as a tainted reputation make life significantly more challenging post-conviction since it’s considered a serious offense under California’s three strikes law.